 The Group entities have entered several arrangements to sublease leased office spaces to a third party while the original lease contract is in effect.
-During the year ended December 31, 2023, one sublease agreement classified as finance sublease commenced.
-The lease receivable from the finance lease amounted to USD 3,550 thousand as at December 31, 2023 (USD 749 thousand as at December 31, 2022).
-As of December 31, 2023, the Group held two short term agreements classified as operating leases.
-The income from interest received from finance sublease amounted to USD 138 thousand during the year 2023 (USD 12 thousand in the year 2022).
-The income from the operating lease amounting to USD 1,050 thousand is presented in the line "Other operating income/(expense), net" in the consolidated statement of comprehensive income during the year ended December 31, 2023.
+The lease receivable from the finance lease amounted to USD 2,318 thousand as at December 31, 2024 (USD 3,550 thousand as at December 31, 2023).
+As of December 31, 2024, the Group held two short term agreements classified as operating leases.
+The income from interest received from finance sublease amounted to USD 166 thousand during the year 2024 (USD 138 thousand in the year 2023).
+The income from the operating lease amounting to USD 987 thousand is presented in the line "Other operating income/(expense), net" in the consolidated statement of comprehensive income during the year ended December 31, 2024.

-The amount of future contractual payments under operating subleases is USD 292 thousand as of December 31, 2023.
+The amount of future contractual payments under operating subleases is USD 371 thousand as of December 31, 2024.

-17. Contingencies
+18. Contingencies